-The FDA has approved cold laser treatment for carpal tunnel syndrome and has been used internationally for the last 18 years to treat soft tissue injuries, back pain, neck pain, arthritis, TMJ (temporal mandibular joint of jaw joint) pain, tendonitis, plantar fascitis (pain in tissues on the bottom of the foot), shoulder and elbow conditions, sports injuries as well as repetitive movement strains and overuse injuries.
+The FDA has approved Cold Laser Device treatment for carpal tunnel syndrome and has been used internationally for the last 18 years to treat soft tissue injuries, back pain, neck pain, arthritis, TMJ (temporal mandibular joint of jaw joint) pain, tendonitis, plantar fascitis (pain in tissues on the bottom of the foot), shoulder and elbow conditions, sports injuries as well as repetitive movement strains and overuse injuries.

 The therapeutic benefits of laser therapy:

 Rapid cell grow – LLLT accelerates cellular reproduction and growth for faster wound healing i.e. Sports injuries, and repetitive movement injuries.

 Faster wound healing – LLLT stimulates fibroblast development and accelerates collagen synthesis in damaged tissues.
 Collagen is the essential protein used to repair damaged tissue.
 It is the substance that holds cells together and has a high degree of elasticity i.e. Soft tissue injuries, sports injuries, and overuse injuries.

 LLLT Increases metabolic activity – Causing higher outputs of specific enzymes, greater oxygen and food particle loads for cells thus causing greater production of ATP (energy).
 ATP is the major carrier of energy to all cells.
 Increases in ATP allow cells to accept nutrients faster and get rid of waste products faster by increasing the energy level in the cell resulting in faster and better wound healing i.e. Soft tissue injuries, sports injuries, arthritis and overuse injuries.